 But that oversimplifies the rocky road it has taken to get your mass-produced PC componentry to the size it is today.
-Those billions of transistors, no matter the size – whether that’s 16nm for your Nvidia graphics card, 14nm for your Intel Coffee Lake CPU, or 12nm for your AMD Ryzen 2 chip – all had to be whittled away with 193nm UV light, in a process aptly named 193nm immersion lithography.
+Those billions of transistors, no matter the size – whether that’s 16nm for your Nvidia graphics card, 14nm for your Intel Coffee Lake CPU, 12nm for your AMD Ryzen 2 chip, or even 7nm for this year’s Zen 2 processors – all had to be whittled away with 193nm UV light, in a process aptly named 193nm immersion lithography.
 Why 193nm?
 Well, with shorter wavelengths it gets a little tricky past that point to use light that isn’t absorbed by the atmosphere itself (which EUV has to get around), or that causes unexpected behaviour.

 Don’t panic, some particularly brainy humans already jumped the light wavelength hurdle by implementing lots of process steps, masking, multi-patterning, and clever optical tricks to get around the limitations at hand with 193nm immersion, but those have come with their own set of problems.

 Top chips: Check out the best CPUs available today